-When you arrive at our office/home, Gretchen and I will welcome you at our front door and offer you coffee, tea, a soft drink or good old filtered water.
-After you and I are comfortably settled into our conference room, I’ll explain that the experience is intended to be educational and that all questions are welcome at any time during our conversation.
+When you arrive at our office/home, Gretchen and I will welcome you at our front door [keep link to foto of walkway to front door] and offer you coffee, tea, a soft drink or good old filtered water.
+After you and I are comfortably settled into our conference room [keep link to foto of kekpa conference room], I’ll explain that the experience is intended to be educational and that all questions are welcome at any time during our conversation.
 Why?
 Because you and I are on a journey together to find estate planning peace of mind for you and your loved ones.
 You and I are partners in that quest and I know how to help you get there safely.
-In fact, since 1985 I have helped more than 2,300 clients find Estate Planning Peace of Mind.
+In fact, since 1985 I have helped more than 2,500 clients find Estate Planning Peace of Mind.
 But I need your help.
-That’s why we ask you to complete and return our paperwork in advance.
+That’s why we ask you to complete and submit our e-Documents in advance.
 We want to measure twice and cut once so we don’t miss any of the essential details that are important to you.

 For starters, we believe our clients are grownups and will let us know if changes are needed … if we just stay in touch.
 So, how do we stay in touch?
 Well, we have been sending a monthly estate planning newsletter to our clients since 1995.
 Then, every two years in October of odd-numbered years, we send out a review reminder letter to each of our clients by first class mail.
 That letter has a response portion for clients to complete and return to us in the conveniently enclosed return envelope.
 The purpose of all this regularly client communication is to keep in touch.
 That way if a change occurs regarding your important people or property, then you’re more likely to contact me so we can tweak your estate plan as needed.
 As you can see, we’ll go to great lengths to stay in touch with you after you become a member of our “client” family.